jareware/css-architecture/README.md

 We've been trained to avoid selector nesting (including this stronger form with `>`) like the plague, by [many years' worth of credible advice](http://lmgtfy.com/?q=css+nesting+harmful).
 But why?
 The cited reasons boil down to these three:

 1. Cascading styles will ruin your day, eventually.
-The more you nest selectors, the higher the chances of accidentally finding an element which matches the selectors of *more than one compoent*.
+The more you nest selectors, the higher the chances of accidentally finding an element which matches the selectors of *more than one component*.
 If you've read this far, you know we've already eliminated this possibility (with strict namespace prefixing, and using strong child selectors where needed).
 1. Too much specificity will reduce reusability.
 The styles written for `nav p a` won't be reusable anywhere else except in that very specific environment.
 But we specifically *never want this anyway*, in fact, we go out of our way to forbid this method of reusability, as it doesn't play well with our goal of components being isolated from each other.
 1. Too much specificity will make refactorings harder.
-This has some basis in reality, in that if you only had `.myapp-Header-link`, you could freely move the `<a>` around in your component's HTML, and the same styles will always apply.
+This has some basis in reality, in that if you only had `.myapp-Header-link a`, you could freely move the `<a>` around in your component's HTML, and the same styles will always apply.
 Whereas with `> nav > p > a` you will need to update the selector to match the link's new location within the component's HTML.
 But given how we want to assemble our UI from small, well-isolated components, this argument is also rather moot.
 Sure, if you had to consider the HTML & CSS of your entire application when doing a refactoring, this might be scary.
-But you're operating in a small sandbox which has some tens of lines of styles, and knowing that nothing outside that sandbox needs to be considered, you can quickly rewrite the entire thing if your refactoring needs it.
+But you're operating in a small sandbox which has some tens of lines of styles, and knowing that nothing outside that sandbox needs to be considered, these types of changes become a non-issue.

 This is a good example of understanding the rules, so you know when to break them.
 In our architecture, selector nesting is not only OK, it's sometimes the right thing to do.
 Go crazy with it.

-### An aside for the curious: Prevent leaking styles into the component
+### An aside for the curious: Prevent leaking styles *into* the component

 TODO: NOT POSSIBLE w/o Shadow DOM or iframes